rogerio-pereira/ACL_MIddlewareExample/README.md

 # Usage
 Login with admin, navigate to http://localhost:8000/admin.
 I'll see will be allowed.
 Login with user, navigate to http://localhost:8000/admin.
 I'll see will be redirected to dashboard, because user isn't allowed to access.
-The middleware will check, User's role attibute, and redirect it if not allowed.
+The middleware will check User's role attibute and redirect it if not allowed.

 # Important Files
 app\Http\Middleware\ChechRole